01 of 10

 You don't need special materials or tools.
 You will need a basic pillar or rectangular shaped needle file, a pin, and needle-nose or beading pliers.
 You can practice making the hinges from material salvaged from tin cans or aluminum pop cans then go on to making custom hinges from sheet brass or copper.

 Note: The problem with scale hinges is that they won't support a lot of weight, and they are difficult to anchor in a project as scale 'nails' must be very short.
-You can use this method to produce slightly stronger hinges by soldering the hinge ends, but you will still have the difficulty of anchoring the hinge to the miniature piece so that it won't pull out.Continue to 2 of 10 below.
+You can use this method to produce slightly stronger hinges by soldering the hinge ends, but you will still have the difficulty of anchoring the hinge to the miniature piece (such as doors or windows) so that it won't pull out.Continue to 2 of 10 below.

 02 of 10